microsoft/r-server-campaign-optimization/Resources/Instructions/CIG_Workflow.md

   FROM [Campaign].[dbo].[CM_AD]
   ```

 5. Now she is ready for training the models.
 She creates and executes the script you can find in **step3_training_evaluation.R**.
 Again, remember to replace the `connection_string` value with your information at the top of the file before you run this yourself.)
-This step will train models and evaluate each.  when you run this code, you can examine the two ROC curves for the models in the plot window once the execution is finished.
+This step will train two different models and evaluate each.  when you run this code, you can examine the two ROC curves for the models in the plot window once the execution is finished.

 6. Finally Debra will create and execute **step4_campaign_recommendations.R** to scores data for leads to be used in a new campaign.
 The code uses the champion model to score each lead multiple times - for each combination of day of week, time of day, and channel - and selects the combination with the highest probability to convert for each lead.
 This becomes the recommendation for that lead.
 The scored datatable shows the best way to contact each lead for the next campaign.
 The recommendations in this table (`Recommendations`) are used for the next campaign the company wants to deploy.